Sun: Core

 The core of the Sun extends from the centre to about 20–25% of the solar radius.
-It has a density of up to 150 cm3 (about 150 times the density of water) and a temperature of close to 15.7 million kelvin (K).
+It has a density of up to 150 cm3 (about 150 times the density of liquid water) and a temperature of close to 15.7 million kelvins (K).
 By contrast, the Sun's surface temperature is about 5,800 K. Recent analysis of SOHO mission data favours the idea that the core is rotating faster than the radiative zone outside it.
 Through most of the Sun's life, energy has been produced by nuclear fusion in the core region through the proton–proton chain; this process converts hydrogen into helium.
 Currently, 0.8% of the energy generated in the Sun comes from another sequence of fusion reactions called the CNO cycle; the proportion coming from the CNO cycle is expected to increase as the Sun becomes older and more luminous.

 The core is the only region of the Sun that produces an appreciable amount of thermal energy through fusion; 99% of the Sun's power is generated in the innermost 24% of its radius, and almost no fusion occurs beyond 30% of the radius.
 The rest of the Sun is heated by this energy as it is transferred outward through many successive layers, finally to the solar photosphere where it escapes into space through radiation (photons) or advection (massive particles).